aleert/where-to-go/README.rst

 This branch intended for comparing performance for query that select Place models based on their coordinates being contained in some geometric box.
+Contained box is defined by two opposite angles.

+**TL;DR**

+   It runs faster if we implement custom django wrappers for native postgresql geometry types.
+Mainly because planning with postgis much more expensive.

 Setup
 =====